Music Career Finder

 Another video that’s a must-watch is “How To Mix Vocals” from Graham Cochrane.
 Cochrane runs the well-known website The Recording Revolution, which helps DIY musicians create radio-ready songs.

 What he’s great at is simplifying things for musicians who may not be familiar with an idea.
-In the above video, he covers two ways to mix vocals.
+In the below video, he covers two ways to mix vocals.

 After you’ve watched the other videos, you can check out “Mixing Vocals To Sit Properly In Your Mix,” which is a bit more technical than the others.